-Many children will have special educational needs of some kind during their education.
-Schools and other organisations can help most children overcome the barriers their difficulties present quickly and easily.
-A few children will need extra help for some or all of their time in school
+Many children will have Special Educational Needs of some kind during their education.
+Schools and other organisations can help most children overcome the barriers they face in their learning quickly and easily.
+A few children will need extra help for some or all of their time in school.

-Who are the best people to talk to at our school about my child’s difficulties with learning/ SEN&D?
+Who are the best people to talk to at Ridgeway about my child’s difficulties with learning?

-- personalised teaching and learning for your child
+- Personalising the teaching and learning for your child

-- updating the school’s SEND register (a system for ensuring that all the SEND needs of students in the school are known) and making sure those records of your child’s progress and needs are kept op to date and are confidential
+- Updating the school’s SEND register (a system for ensuring that all the SEND needs of children in the school are known) and making sure those records of your child’s progress and needs are kept up to date and are confidential

-- providing specialist support for teachers and support staff in the school, so that they can help children with SEND in the school to achieve the best possible progress.
+- Providing specialist support for teachers and support staff in the school so that they can help children with SEND to achieve the best possible progress

 They are also responsible for ensuring that you are:

-The kinds of SEND provided for in our school are:
+The kinds of SEND provided for at Ridgeway are:

-When identifying the nature of a child’s special educational needs, the four areas of need are taken into account are:
+When identifying the nature of a child’s Special Educational Needs, the following four areas of need are taken into account:

-How are children with SEND identified at our school?
+How are children with SEND identified at Ridgeway?